MRtrix3/mrtrix3/README.md

 # MRtrix3 module for motion and distortion correction.

-This module contains a *beta*-release of the SHARD reconstruction software for slice-level motion correction in multi-shell diffusion MRI.
+This module contains the SHARD reconstruction software for slice-level motion correction in multi-shell diffusion MRI, as described in

+Daan Christiaens, Lucilio Cordero-Grande, Maximilian Pietsch, Jana Hutter, Anthony N. Price, Emer J. Hughes, Katy Vecchiato, Maria Deprez, A. David Edwards, Joseph V.Hajnal, and J-Donald Tournier, *Scattered slice SHARD reconstruction for motion correction in multi-shell diffusion MRI*, NeuroImage 117437 (2020). doi:[10.1016/j.neuroimage.2020.117437](https://doi.org/10.1016/j.neuroimage.2020.117437)

 ## Setup & build

+Prerequisites: MRtrix 3.0 and Eigen 3.3.3

 The code is built like any other [MRtrix3](https://github.com/MRtrix3/mrtrix3) module, i.e., by setting up a symbolic link to the core build script: